 Statement for employee.
-Your employer must give you a Form W-2, (or similar statement), showing in box 10 the total amount of dependent care benefits provided to you during the year under a qualified plan.
-Your employer will also include any dependent care benefits over \$5,000 in your wages shown in box 1 of your Form
+Your employer must give you a Form W-2 (or similar statement), showing in box 10 the total amount of dependent care benefits provided to you during the year under a qualified plan.
+Your employer will also include any dependent care benefits over \$5,000 in your wages shown on your Form W-2 in box 1.

 Forfeitures.
-Forfeitures are amounts credited to your dependent care benefit account (flexible spending account) and included in the amount shown in box 10 of your Form W-2, but not received because you did not incur the expense.
+Forfeitures are amounts credited to your dependent care benefit account (flexible spending account) and included in the amount shown on your Form W-2 in box 10, but not received because you did not incur the expense.
 When figuring your exclusion, subtract any forfeitures from the total dependent care benefits reported by your employer.
-To do this, enter the forfeited amount on line 11 of Form 2441 or Schedule 2 (Form 1040A).
+To do this, enter the forfeited amount on line 13 of Form 2441 or Schedule 2 (Form 1040A).